-- Know your audience: You want to identify your target market, what drives them, what excites them.
+- Know your audience: You want to identify your target market so that you can create the best possible customer experience.
+What drives them, what excites them?
 Identify where they shop, where they receive information, as well as the people, things and places that inspire them.
 Successful brands go beyond compiling demographic data to drive successful marketing campaigns, they dissect every aspect of their audience until they know everything about their way of life.

 - Know your cultural fit and amplify it: Once you know what kind of lifestyle your consumer is looking for, you can begin to produce products and content that cater to their needs.
 Know where to best position your brand to solve your customer’s emotional tensions.
 Understanding your cultural relevance, and how to brand it is key.